spacemeshos/protocol/hare/FAQ.md

 Q: As long as less than 1/3 + are dishonest - does hare always eventually terminates with a consensus on a set even if more than 1 4-rounds iteration is needed?

 A: Regarding the termination it is a bit delicate.
 When we talk about termination we actually relate to termination under the assumptions of our system which is 1.
 2/3 honest majority.
 2. Intersection of honest sets is not empty.
 The former implies that with extremely high probability we have a 1/2(+1) honest majority.
 The latter means the pre-round will never (actually, very high probability = 2^-40) end with empty set.
-Put these two together and it means that on expectation the consensus will terminate in two iterations (because the protocol ensures that once an honest is picked as leader - the consensus will terminate in that same iteartion).
+Put these two together and it means that on expectation the consensus will terminate in two iterations (because the protocol ensures that once an honest is picked as leader - the consensus will terminate in that same iteration).
 Putting that aside, there is about 2^-40 probability that the protocol will never terminate.

 ---
 Q: what happens when 1/3 +1 are dishonest?
 Does hare terminate w/o a set or does it never terminates? e.g. can the dishonest parties cause hare to never terminate?

 A: Well the question is not well defined.
 Please check my answer to Q11.
 Generally, as long as dishonest leader is picked to lead - he can stall the consensus by one iteration.
 Since we assume half are honest we expect two iterations as I explained.
-On the other hand, if we tollerate f dishonest and there are f+1 or more (no matter if f is 1/3, 1/4 or 1/2 etc) then the assumptions are broken, nothing is guranteed and you can end up with non consistent sets on termination or not terminate at all.
+On the other hand, if we tolerate f dishonest and there are f+1 or more (no matter if f is 1/3, 1/4 or 1/2 etc) then the assumptions are broken, nothing is guaranteed and you can end up with non consistent sets on termination or not terminate at all.